-For those residential and farm accounts whose home is heated by electric, who are eligible and billed through one meter, the total electric consumption for the months listed above are exempt from sales tax.
+For those residential and farm accounts whose home is heated by electricity, who are eligible and billed through one meter, the total electric consumption for the months listed above is exempt from sales tax.
 For those residences where the heat is metered separately, only that portion is exempt.

 If you have questions regarding your eligibility for sales tax exemptions, please contact the Minnesota Department of Revenue at (651) 296-6181 or toll free at 1-800-657-3777 or email Minnesota Department of Revenue.

 By submitting this form, you certify that you use electric as your PRIMARY source of residential heating.Sales Tax Exemption Application

 MVEC believes that an energy dollar saved – electrical or otherwise – is good.

 Tips to reduce energy consumption and save on your energy bills:

 - Energy Wise Programs – join an Energy Wise Program and see savings with bill credits and reduced electric rates.

 - Monitor your energy use with SmartHub to spot trends and sudden changes.